close

 Photograph: Lichen

-Earlier surveys included:
+Earlier or long-running surveys

-• hay meadows, verge flowers, grasses, fungi, trees, winter birds , bumblebees and old water mills
+These included hay meadows, verge flowers, grasses, fungi, trees, winter birds , bumblebees and old water mills

 Grasses